-Based on the Compensation Committee's review of marketplace comparables, the economic conditions and other factors described above, base salaries for 2012 were adjusted in consideration of individual performance and consistent with Company-wide salary increases.
-Increases in 2012 base salaries over 2011 for our named executive officers ranged from approximately 2.5%-3% in the case of Messrs.
-Lorberbaum, Wellborn, Boykin and Thiers.
-In recognition of Mr. Carson's 2011 performance and his promotion to President - Mohawk Flooring, his base salary was increased by \$25,000, or approximately 5.6%.
+Based on the Compensation Committee's review of marketplace comparables, the economic conditions and other factors described above, base salaries for 2013 were adjusted in consideration of individual performance and consistent with Company-wide salary increases.
+2013 base salaries increased by 2.5% over 2012 for each of our named executive officers.